 - Thrive Clever Widgets: Display different content in your widget areas, based on posts, pages, categories, tags and advanced targeting rules.

 - Thrive Headline Optimizer: Test different headlines against each other and show only the highest performing ones.
 Top WordPress Themes 2018

 - Thrive Ultimatum: Add countdown timers, run complex evergreen scarcity campaigns and much more.

 Thrive has also established a main dashboard inside WordPress where you can handle and set up settings for the Thrive item suite.

 - Thrive features

-The upper half of the Thrive Dashboard will grow as you install more Thrive products.
-In this example you can see there are four plugins and a theme installed:
+The upper half of the Thrive Dashboard will grow as you set up more Thrive items.
+In this example you can see there are 4 plugins and a theme installed:

 Each product has a mini-drop-down menu which links directly to the relevant Knowledge Base and Support Forum (more on this later) inside the members’ area:

-The lower half of the Thrive Dashboard includes general settings applicable to all of Thrive’s products:
+The lower half of the Thrive Dashboard includes general settings suitable to all Thrive’s products: